PKBeam/AMWin-RP/README.md

 **Note**: AMWin-RP will run on Windows 10 1809 or later, but the Apple Music app requires at least Windows 10 22H2.

-### Which version do I use?
+### Which release do I use?
-The `NoRuntime` release is smaller, but requires you to have the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed.
-The program should prompt you for this on startup if the runtime isn't already installed.
+There are two release files: the standard one and one marked as `NoRuntime`.

+If in doubt, use the unlabelled release (i.e. the one without `NoRuntime`).
-The unlabelled release (without `NoRuntime`) works universally, but is larger in size.
-This is because it bundles the components of .NET that are needed for the app to run.
+This version works universally, but is larger in size because it bundles the components of .NET that are needed for the app to run.

+The `NoRuntime` release is much smaller, but requires you to have the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed.
+If you don't have this runtime installed, the program will prompt you to do it when it opens.

 ## Usage
 You need the [Microsoft store version](https://apps.microsoft.com/detail/9PFHDD62MXS1) of Apple Music to use AMWin-RP.